How does our built environment contribute to climate change and how can we reduce the embodied and operational greenhouse gas emissions of buildings?

 MBIE: Building for Climate Change Frameworks

-This suite of documents support actions for the building and construction sector outlined in Chapter 12 of Aotearoa New Zealand’s first Emissions Reduction Plan published in 2022.
+This suite of documents support actions for the building and construction sector outlined in Chapter 12 of Aotearoa New Zealand’s first Emissions Reduction Plan.

 NZGBC Embodied Carbon Tools

-The New Zealand Green Building Council (NZGBC) is a not for profit industry organisation created by the property and construction industry.
-It’s hope is that by 2030 the New Zealand Building Code will be updated to ensure all new buildings are zero carbon.
-The NZGBC provides tools for the sector and also oversees the Homestar and Green Star design certifications for New Zealand homes and buildings.
+The New Zealand Green Building Council (NZGBC) is a not-for-profit industry organisation created by the property and construction industry.
+Its hope is that by 2030, the New Zealand Building Code will be updated to ensure all new buildings are zero carbon.
+The NZGBC provides tools for the sector and oversees the Homestar and Green Star design certifications for New Zealand homes and buildings.

 Homes

-The average home we build new at present is five times more than our carbon budget.
+Currently the average home we build new is five times more than our carbon budget.
 How we build our residential buildings has a huge impact on carbon emissions, waste to landfill, resilience to climate change, density and transport emissions.
 Homestar is a tool which is helping to change that.
 Over 7,000 homes were registered for Homestar in the last financial year.

-- Embodied carbon is around 9% of NZs emissions.
-It's really important we reduce this The Homestar Embodied Carbon Calculator (HECC) tool for Homestar – this tool is available free of charge
+- Embodied carbon accounts for around 9% of New Zealand’s emissions so it is important we reduce this.
+Use the free of charge Homestar Embodied Carbon Calculator (HECC) tool for your projects.

 Commercial buildings